bizouarn/jekyll-build-pages/README.md

 It is designed for users who need custom or third-party plugins that are not supported in the default GitHub Pages build environment, while still producing fully static artifacts ready for deployment.

-## Scope

-This is used along with [`actions/deploy-pages`](https://github.com/actions/deploy-pages) as part of the official support for building Pages with Actions (currently in public beta for public repositories).

 ## Usage

 A basic Pages deployment workflow with the `jekyll-build-pages` action looks like this.